China warns of retaliation after Trump threatens fresh tariffs

 CHINESE RETALIATION?

+One Chinese official told Reuters it was not the first time Trump had "flip-flopped", and that though the time between the talks being declared constructive and Trump's threat of new tariffs was short, officials in Beijing were already prepared.

+"Discussion followed by a fight has become the normal pattern," the official said.

-Possible retaliatory measures by China could include tariffs, a ban on the export of rare earths and penalties against US companies in China, analysts say.
+Possible retaliatory measures by China could include tariffs, a ban on the export of rare earths that are used in everything from military equipment to consumer electronics, and penalties against U.S. companies in China, analysts say.

 "China will deliver each retaliation methodically, and deliberately, one by one," ING economist Iris Pang wrote in a note.